BTR-80: Remakes

 In 1984, the Soviets began production of a diesel-engined variant of the BTR-70, which they called the BTR-80.
 The Soviets have retrofitted some BTR-70s with several of the improvements incorporated into the BTR-80, including the high-angle-of-fire turret.
 The twin doors are designed to allow the infantry to disembark while the vehicle is in motion, and allow the infantry inside to exit from one side if the other is receiving fire.

-The 30mm Cannon variants are effective against most targets apart from main battle tanks, against which they can still cause significant damage to optics, weapons, and important systems.
+The 30mm autocannon used on IFV variants are effective against most targets apart from main battle tanks, against which they can still cause significant damage to optics, weapons, and important systems.
 The main gun is not stabilized, so accurate fire on the move is limited to low speeds.
 The turret's rotation mechanism is manually operated.

 The gunner sits in a roof-mounted chair located above the flat floor behind the driver/commander and two passengers, and before the passenger bench.
-The gunner's station is basic, but uncharacteristically spacious for a Soviet armored vehicle.
-The gunner is equipped with both a day time optical sight and an infrared night sight.

-Operational history

-The BTR-80 and BTR-82A took part in the 2022 Russian invasion of Ukraine.
-As of 28 January 2023, Russia was allegedly confirmed by Oryx to have lost 397 BTR-82As (250 destroyed, 9 damaged, 12 abandoned and 126 captured) and 153 BTR-80s (including 85 destroyed, 1 damaged, 4 abandoned and 63 captured).
-Another 45 BTR-80/BTR-82As were also destroyed or abandoned, but their models cannot be determined.